-Question Answer Marks EITHER 4(a) 'Dickinson's presentation of life after death is both humorous and disturbing.'
-25 With this comment in mind, discuss Dickinson's presentation of life after death.
+Question Answer Marks EITHER 4(a) Discuss some of the effects created by Dickinson's use of symbols and symbolism.
 You should refer to three poems in your answer.
-Mark according to the levels of response marking criteria.
-OR 4(b) Analyse the following poem, showing what it adds to your understanding of Dickinson's methods and concerns, here and elsewhere in the selection.
+25 Mark according to the levels of response marking criteria.
+OR 4(b) Paying close attention to poetic effects, discuss Dickinson's presentation of the speaker's relationship with nature, here and elsewhere in the selection.
 25 Mark according to the levels of response marking criteria.